-Bring your prototype to life with the Con X Tech Prize!
+Bring your idea to life with the Con X Tech Prize!

-Conservation X Labs (CXL) is seeking bold ideas for technology solutions to conservation challenges.
+Conservation X Labs is seeking bold ideas for technology solutions to conservation challenges.
 Aimed specifically at project teams that are considering their first prototype, the Con X Tech Prize is granting 20 prototyping awards of $3,500 each to take your idea from blueprint to reality.

 In the United States, invasive species are a major economic, biosecurity, and environmental threat to natural resources, infrastructure, agricultural production, human health, and wildlife health.
 The total economic damages of invasive species are estimated at almost $120 billion per year, and a result of increasing international travel and trade.